femtomc/jaxmax/README.md

 This is a MAX graph, an intermediate representation which can be fed to [MAX's execution engine](https://docs.modular.com/max/api/mojo/engine/) to perform computations.

+## Composition with JAX transformations

+Our approach is fully compositional with JAX transformations, meaning one can apply `jax.vmap` and `jax.grad` _before_ lowering the resulting computation to a MAX graph.

 ## State of coverage of JAX primitives

 Keep in mind, even if a primitive is supported by a test, there may be missing usage patterns which cause errors which we haven't covered yet.